Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 I want to say this is another iconic place, but let’s face it, everywhere on this NYC itinerary is!
 Times Square is a touristy place usually packed with people both day and night.
 You can eat, see a show, visit some of the huge stores or just people watch.

 230 Fifth Rooftop Bar – Another spot for views over Manhattan, and this time with a drink!
-Sip a cocktail while you gaze across to the Empire State Building… because New York.
+Sip a cocktail while you gaze across to the Empire State Building… because, well it’s New York!

 St Patrick’s Cathedral – You’ll wander down 5th Avenue anyway, so check out St Patricks Cathedral on the way to the Rockefeller Centre.

-Dotted around Central Park are some of the famous museums of New York.
-There’s the Metropolitan Museum of Art, one of the biggest museums in the world, and the American Museum of Natural History, made famous by Night at the Museum, which both suggest donations but are technically free.
+Dotted around Central Park are some of the most famous museums in New York.
+There’s the Metropolitan Museum of Art, one of the biggest museums in the world, and the American Museum of Natural History, made famous by the film Night at the Museum, which both suggest donations but are technically free.
 There’s also the Guggenheim Museum which is $22USD.

 The Cloisters – Much further away but apparently well worth it.
 A museum of European medieval architecture.

 Once again, there’s a LOT to do in Lower Manhattan.
 You might want to plan to spend more than one of your 4 days in NYC doing parts of it.
-For example, visit the Statue of Liberty & Ellis Island early one day before you head up to Central Park.
+For example, visit the Statue of Liberty & Ellis Island early one day before you head up to Central Park this saves time and makes for an amazing day!

 One World Trade Centre & 9/11 Memorial Site